Governance, equality and sustainability

 Biography

-Nigel has spent 30 years promoting inclusive, creative and responsible tourism research, education and academic community engagement.
-An economic and social historian by doctoral training, his research is encapsulated in three entwined strands: place marketing, power and identity; inequality and wellbeing; critical studies and gender.
+Nigel is an economic and social historian by doctoral training and has spent his career promoting inclusive, creative and responsible tourism research, education and academic community engagement.
+His research is encapsulated in two entwined strands: place marketing, power and identity; tourism and social sustainability.

 He is perhaps best known for co-founding the Critical Tourism Studies Network in 2005 and co-chairing it until 2015.
 He has led consultancy projects for clients in the UK, Europe, the US and Asia and his research funders include the ESRC, British Academy, Leverhulme Trust, the EU and the Norwegian Research Council.